Manxmouse: Anime adaptation

 The Japanese animation studio Nippon Animation adapted this tale into a feature-length TV special in 1979, directed by Hiroshi Saito, written by Shun'ichi Yukimuro, and featuring famed voice actress Masako Nozawa in the title role.
 The anime, titled Tondemo Nezumi Daikatsuyaku: Manxmouse (Manxmouse's Great Activity) in Japanese and originally aired on Fuji TV, was dubbed into English as The Adventures of Manxmouse by Intersound Inc. and Harmony Gold in 1989, broadcast on Nickelodeon's weekend Special Delivery programming block, and released on VHS by Celebrity Home Entertainment in 1990 as The Legend of Manxmouse.
-The anime version focused on Manxmouse's friendships with the clutterbumph (named Dororon in this version and Gholis in the English dub), Captain Hawk, Wendy, and Burra Khan (whose name was re-Anglicized to Bula Khan in the English dub) and changed the climactic scene at the end, as Manxmouse's life is saved not by a last-minute intervention by a representative from Madame Tussauds but by Manx Cat's admission that he had grown fond of Manxmouse and didn't really want to eat him anyway.
-(Omitting the Manxmouse’s adventures in the village of Nasty, the fox hunt, the rare pet shop, and Madame Tussaud’s wax museum.)
+The anime version focused on Manxmouse's friendships with the clutterbumph (named Dororon in this version and Gholis in the English dub), Captain Hawk, Wendy, and Burra Khan (whose name was re-Anglicized to Bula Khan in the English dub) and changed the climactic scene at the end; the last-minute intervention by a representative from Madame Tussaud's is replaced with an admission by Manx Cat that he had grown fond of Manxmouse and didn't really want to eat him anyway.
+(Manxmouse’s adventures in the village of Nasty, the fox hunt, the movie studio where Manxmouse encounters a nervous elephant, the rare pet shop, and Madame Tussaud’s wax museum are also omitted.)

 In 2001, the anime was used as part of the Japan-only Anime Eikaiwa series of English learning aids for the PlayStation 2.